 creamy irish scalloped potatoes with caramelized leeks, cabbage, Irish cheddar, and scallions

-Bake, uncovered, for 30 minutes until the potatoes are tender (you can check with a paring knife) and the top is golden.
+- Bake, uncovered, for about 40-45 minutes, or until the potatoes are tender (you can check with a paring knife) and the top is golden.
 Let cool for about 5 minutes before serving.
 Top with a sprinkle of scallions and freshly cracked black pepper.